-In this article, we discuss how a cyber security incident plan as part of an overall disaster recovery plan, could help protect your business.
+In this article, we discuss how a cyber incident response plan as part of an overall cyber attack recovery plan, could help protect your business.

 A cyber incident response plan is an organisation’s process for identifying, defending against and recovering from cyber security breaches and attacks.
 It is an integral part of your cyber security strategy.
-The aim of a cyber incident response plan is to offset risk and limit damage, which should form part of your disaster recovery plan.
+The aim of a cyber attack recovery plan is to offset risk and limit damage, which should form part of your disaster recovery plan.

-What makes one cyber security strategy better than another?
+What makes one cyber attack recovery plan better than another?
 And what are the common mistakes to avoid?

 Criminals never let a good crisis go to waste.
 Unfortunately, this holds true amid the Covid-19 pandemic.
 Carbon Black, reports that up to 88% of UK companies have suffered data breaches in the last 12 months.